Dhanushr878/Dhanushr878/README.md

 # Hi, I'm Dhanush 👋

-Fresher Full Stack Developer | Java · React · Spring Boot · MySQL

-I'm an MCA student building full-stack web applications, with a growing interest in AI/data projects on the side.
+Fresher Full Stack Developer with a growing interest in data analysis and QA/testing.
+I build web applications using Java, React, and Spring Boot, and bring an analytical, detail-oriented approach from data analysis and testing work.

 ## Tech Stack